lewis-revill/wheele-depth-perception/README.md

 #### Background

 Depth perception is a task required for the obstacle perception subsystem of the WHEEL.E autonomous wheelchair.
-This task was intended to be performed using the Intel Realsense D435 depth camera through the librealsense SDK.
-To meet the needs of the test specification for the subsystem and to provide training data for any machine learning components of the subsystem - if applicable - the camera would be used to generate raw input data for which the behaviour of the subsystem is known.
+This task was originally intended to be performed using the Intel Realsense D435 depth camera through the librealsense SDK.

+To meet the needs of the test specification for the subsystem and to provide training data for any machine learning component of the subsystem - if applicable - the camera would be used to generate raw input data for which the behaviour of the subsystem is known.
 However, due to restrictions imposed on obtaining and prototyping with physical components, this camera could not be sourced.

 In its place, this project simulates a depth camera by performing stereo depth perception on pairs of images, the results of which can be used as originally intended by the obstacle perception subsystem.

 #### Specification

-To perform its function correctly, the following inputs are required:
+The following inputs are required:

 - Two RGB images.